Skorpion96/NullEthernet4Windows/README.md

 # NullEthernet4Windows
 A null driver for NullEthernet.kext from RehabMan https://github.com/RehabMan/OS-X-Null-Ethernet to make Windows recognize the device.

-It's pretty obvious that this is an empty driver to make the device be recognized, it does nothing
+It's pretty obvious that this is an empty driver to make the device be recognized, it does nothing.

-Disable driver signature enforcement, go on Device Management, locate the unrecognized device and install the inf on this repo.
+To install: disable driver signature enforcement, go on Device Management, locate the unrecognized device and install the inf on this repo.